 Aid Afghanistan for Education has 9 schools in 5 provinces that provide accelerated education for 3000+ marginalized women and girls.
 Most of our students cannot access public schools because they are widows, returned refugees, mothers, or former child brides.
 We're working with the Ministry of Education to make sure all women and girls, no matter their age or marital status, can access education.
 Since 2007, more than 2000 women have graduated with a state-certified high school diploma.

-Support for medical clinics, mobile units and Community Health Workers (CHWs) reaching 16,000 patients a month in rural or poor urban areas of Afghanistan.
+In Afghanistan, we run medical clinics, mobile units and Community Health Worker posts reaching 16,000 patients (65-70% female) each month in rural or poor urban areas.
 These clinic services are the only medical option for tens of thousands of people, providing treatment for injury and illness, preventive care, health education, reproductive health care, vaccinations and nutrition services.
 Only healthy people can work or study and properly take care of their families.

 Provide education to a girl and give her the ability to transform her life, enter the workforce, and have a voice. $100 (+ GlobalGiving fees) covers the entire education of one girl at a partner institute).
 Join us in not only educating 1 girl, but 1000!
 We have just completed 1000 girls in Karachi successfully and 250 in Lahore.
 Your donation will go toward educating girls in Lahore, Pakistan.
 We are also working toward girls in Hyderabad, Pakistan as well as Balochistan, Pakistan.